At Alpha Reproduction, we believe that certain places forever mark the destinies of artists.

 One of the key moments of Van Gogh's stay in Auvers-sur-Oise is undoubtedly his meeting with Doctor Paul Gachet, a doctor unlike any other.

-Recommended by Théo, Gachet is a homeopathic doctor, passionate about art, an amateur engraver — and above all, deeply sensitive to the psychological fragility of artists.
+Recommended by Théo, Gachet is a homeopathic doctor, an art enthusiast, and an amateur engraver — and above all, deeply sensitive to the psychological fragility of artists.

 From their first exchanges, a form of complicity is created between the painter and the doctor.
 Gachet becomes both a confidant, a model, and a silent witness to Van Gogh's inner state.